reruo321/OS-Self-Study/00004-Developing-Device-Driver/1. Linux Kernel Module/README.md

 * **Avoiding Monolithic Kernel Changes**: It avoids making changes directly to the Linux kernel whose design is monolithic.

 ## Implementation
-Here are a list of some features we can implement on a Linux kernel module.
+Here is a list of some functionalities we can implement on a Linux kernel module.

+(★ is vital for all modules.)

 1. ★ Module Initialization
 2. ★ Module Loading